AdamBien/zws/README.md

 # Run

-1. You need: Java 21 or later (should also work with Java 18+, but keep it secret 😀).
+1. You need: Java 25 or later.
 2. `curl -O  https://raw.githubusercontent.com/AdamBien/SaO.java/main/ZWS.java && java ZWS.java` (or clone this repo)

 You can also copy the files `ZWS.java` and `zws.sh` to a folder in your PATH.